Somalia is situated on the Horn of Africa and is squeezed in between Ethiopia to the west, Djibouti to the north-west, and Kenya on its south-west.

-Although there is a police force established, keep in mind that corruption is on a high level, which is why crime rates are growing.
+Although there is a police force established, keep in mind that corruption is on a high level, which is why crime rates are high.

-Do not leave your accommodation, as you are very likely to be kidnapped by a warlord or a criminal, and held for ransom.
+Do not leave your accommodation, beware when traveling, there is a high chance in this country to be kidnapped and held for ransom.

 - Visas - Most countries do need a visa in order to enter Somalia, but it can be acquired on arrival at the Bosaso Airport and it lasts for 30 days.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, check your country's requirements for Somalia before you come to visit.